responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

     <img src="/images/FLINT/Global_class_attribute_QuickDRAW.png" alt="Image" width="300" height="200">
 </div>

 Additionally, by running the model on the CIFAR10 and QuickDRAW dataset we got visual outputs representative of class-attribute pair analyses for both datasets.
 These outputs served as pivotal tools in elucidating interrelations and facilitating comparative assessments between attributes and classes.
-We present below two figures derived from the resultant class-attribute pair analyses for each of the 2 datasets for sample images different from those shown in the article.
+We present below two figures derived from the resultant class-attribute pair analyses for each of the 2 datasets for sample test images different from those shown in the article.

 ![Class-attribute pair analysis on dataset CIFAR10](/images/FLINT/Class_attribute_pair_CIFAR10.png)